 After being drafted in the seventh round in 2006, Strief was apprehensive about coming to the city, following the devastation of Hurricane Katrina and getting drafted by a franchise without a track record of success.

-New Orleans had long been Strief's parents' favorite city to visit, traveling from Ohio to attend French Quarter Fest for three decades, but immediately began conversations with their son about the realities of living in New Orleans, post-Katrina.
+New Orleans had long been Strief's parents' favorite city to visit, traveling from Ohio to attend French Quarter Fest for three decades, but they immediately began conversations with their son about the realities of living in New Orleans, post-Katrina.

 Seeing only brief snippets of the carnage left in Katrina's wake on the news, Strief wondered if he needed to rent an RV to live in or bring some housing down with him when he moved.
 The future Saints offensive team captain had no idea that there were parts of New Orleans slowly coming back to life.